yasirbhutta/yasirbhutta.github.io/computer-basics/docs/networks.md

 Imagine the internet as a massive highway system, but instead of cars, it's data packets zipping back and forth.
 These packets carry information like emails, videos, and website content.
 Here's the basic flow:

-**Your Action:** You search for something online, type an email, or watch a video.
+- **Your Action:** You search for something online, type an email, or watch a video.
-**Data Breakdown:** Your device converts your action into digital data and breaks it into smaller packets.
+- **Data Breakdown:** Your device converts your action into digital data and breaks it into smaller packets.
-**Addressing:** Each packet gets a unique IP address, like a street address, identifying its origin and destination.
+- **Addressing:** Each packet gets a unique IP address, like a street address, identifying its origin and destination.
-**Routing:** Routers, acting as traffic cops, guide the packets through the network of interconnected computers and cables.
+- **Routing:** Routers, acting as traffic cops, guide the packets through the network of interconnected computers and cables.
-**Reaching the Destination:** The packets arrive at the targeted server (a computer storing the information you requested).
+- **Reaching the Destination:** The packets arrive at the targeted server (a computer storing the information you requested).
-**Reassembly:** The server reassembles the packets back into the original data.
+- **Reassembly:** The server reassembles the packets back into the original data.
-**Delivery:** You receive the information on your device – website content loads, email displays, or video plays.
+- **Delivery:** You receive the information on your device – website content loads, email displays, or video plays.

 **Accessing the Internet:**

-**Connection:** Wi-Fi, Ethernet cable, cellular data, or satellite.
+- **Connection:** Wi-Fi, Ethernet cable, cellular data, or satellite.
-**Device:** Smartphone, computer, tablet, smart TV, etc.
+- **Device:** Smartphone, computer, tablet, smart TV, etc.
-**Internet Service Provider (ISP):** A company that grants you access to the internet for a fee.
+- **Internet Service Provider (ISP):** A company that grants you access to the internet for a fee.

 **Ways to Connect:**

-**Wi-Fi:** Most convenient, connects wirelessly to a router.
+- **Wi-Fi:** Most convenient, connects wirelessly to a router.
-**Ethernet:** Faster and more reliable, uses cables for direct connection.
+- **Ethernet:** Faster and more reliable, uses cables for direct connection.
-**Cellular Data:** Access the internet anywhere with mobile network coverage.
+- **Cellular Data:** Access the internet anywhere with mobile network coverage.
-**Satellite:** Reaches remote areas but can be slower and expensive.
+- **Satellite:** Reaches remote areas but can be slower and expensive.

 **See also:**

 - [Internet Basics: What is the Internet? - GCFGlobal](https://edu.gcfglobal.org/en/internetbasics/what-is-the-internet/1/)

+## Network topology

+Network topology refers to the arrangement of different elements (links, nodes, etc.) in a computer network.
+There are several types of network topologies, each with its own advantages and disadvantages.
+Here, we'll discuss some common network topologies:

+### 1. **Bus Topology**
+In a bus topology, all devices are connected to a single central cable, known as the bus or backbone.
+Data sent by any device travels along the bus and is received by all devices, but only the intended recipient accepts and processes the message.

+**Advantages:**
+- Easy to install and extend.
+- Requires less cable than other topologies.

+**Disadvantages:**
+- If the main cable fails, the entire network goes down.
+- Difficult to troubleshoot.

+### 2. **Star Topology**
+In a star topology, all devices are connected to a central hub or switch.
+Each device has a dedicated point-to-point connection to the hub/switch.

+**Advantages:**
+- Easy to install and manage.
+- Failure of one device doesn’t affect the others.
+- Easy to detect and isolate faults.

+**Disadvantages:**
+- Requires more cable than bus topology.
+- If the central hub fails, the entire network is inoperative.
+- Can be expensive due to the hub/switch and cabling costs.

+### 3. **Ring Topology**
+In a ring topology, each device is connected to two other devices, forming a circular network structure.
+Data travels in one direction (or both directions in a dual-ring topology) and passes through each device until it reaches its destination.

+**Advantages:**
+- Data packets travel at high speed.
+- No data collisions (because of the unidirectional flow).

+**Disadvantages:**
+- A failure in any cable or device breaks the loop and can disable the entire network.
+- Difficult to troubleshoot and reconfigure.

+### 4. **Mesh Topology**
+In a mesh topology, each device is connected to every other device in the network.
+This can be a full mesh (every device is connected to every other device) or a partial mesh (some devices are connected to all, while others are connected to only a few).

+**Advantages:**
+- Provides high redundancy and reliability.
+- Failure of one link doesn't affect the entire network.

+**Disadvantages:**
+- Expensive due to the large number of cables and ports required.
+- Complex installation and maintenance.

+### Conclusion

+Each network topology has its own specific use cases, advantages, and drawbacks.
+The choice of topology depends on factors like the size and scale of the network, budget, desired performance, and ease of maintenance.
+Understanding the characteristics of each topology helps in designing efficient and robust networks.

 ## True/False (Mark T for True and F for False)

+1. A star topology connects each node directly to a central hub.
+2. Wi-Fi is a standard for wired networking.
+3. The main function of a firewall is to monitor and control incoming and outgoing network traffic.
+4. HTTPS is used for secure communication over a computer network.
+5. HTTP is used for secure communication over a computer network.
+6. In a bus topology, all devices are connected to a single central cable.
+7. A mesh topology has a central hub where all nodes are connected.
+8. Ethernet is a standard for wireless networking.

+**Answers:**

+1. True
+2. False
+3. True
+4. True
+5. False
+6. True
+7. False
+8. False

 ## Multiple Choice (Select the best answer)

+What is the primary function of a network in computing?

+A. To store large amounts of data
+B. To enable communication between different devices
+C. To execute complex mathematical operations
+D. To manage user authentication and authorization

+Which of the following topologies connects each node to a central hub?

+A. Ring topology
+B. Mesh topology
+C. Star topology
+D. Bus topology

+Which type of network is typically used within a single building or campus?

+A. WAN (Wide Area Network)
+B. LAN (Local Area Network)
+C. MAN (Metropolitan Area Network)
+D. PAN (Personal Area Network)

+Which device is used to connect different networks together?

+A. Switch
+B. Hub
+C. Router
+D. Repeater

+What does the acronym "IP" stand for in networking?

+A. Internet Protocol
+B. Internal Program
+C. Interface Packet
+D. Interconnected Process

+Which of the following is a wireless networking standard?

+A. Ethernet
+B. Token Ring
+C. Wi-Fi
+D. Fiber Optic

+Which device regenerates and amplifies signals in a network?

+A. Router
+B. Hub
+C. Repeater
+D. Switch

+What is the primary function of a firewall in a network?

+A. To manage user passwords
+B. To encrypt data
+C. To monitor and control incoming and outgoing network traffic
+D. To provide a wireless connection

+What type of network spans a large geographic area, such as a city or country?

+A. LAN
+B. WAN
+C. PAN
+D. CAN

+What does SSL stand for?

+A. Secure Socket Layer
+B. Standard Security Layer
+C. Secure Shell Layer
+D. Simple Secure Layer

+Which type of network cable uses light to transmit data?

+A. Coaxial cable
+B. Twisted pair cable
+C. Fiber optic cable
+D. Ethernet cable

 ## Exercises

 ## Review Questions

+1. What is a Computer Network?
-- What is a wide area network (WAN)?
+2. What is a wide area network (WAN)?

-**Answer:**
-A WAN, or wide area network, is a collection of connected LANs.
+   - **Answer:** A WAN, or wide area network, is a collection of connected LANs.
 It is a widespread network of local networks.
 A WAN can be any size, even thousands of miles wide; it is not restricted to a given area.
-- What is a LAN (local area network)?
+3. What is a LAN (local area network)?
-- What is a Network switch?
+4. What is a Network switch?
-- What is a router?
+5. What is a router?
-- What is the difference between a LAN and a WAN?
+6. What is the difference between a LAN and a WAN?
+7. Can you explain what the internet is and how it allows computers to connect and share information?
+8. What is Internet?
+9. Explain how the Internet works.
+10. What is network topology and why is it important?
+11. Describe the star topology.
+12. What are the advantages and disadvantages of a bus topology?
+13. What are the advantages and disadvantages of Star Topology
+14. What are the benefits of a mesh topology?
+15. What are the advantages and disadvantages of Mesh Topology
+16. What is TCP/IP and why is it significant in networking
+17. What are some common ways to connect to the internet?
+18. What is the primary function of a firewall in a network
+    - **Answer:** The primary function of a firewall is to monitor and control incoming and outgoing network traffic based on predetermined security rules.

 ## References and Bibliography